 We value personal growth and balance.

-On a personal level we all need to maintain a proper balance with our personal lives.
-Our institutions have generous leave policies, and as long as we are taking care of our jobs, then we should be able to be present for important family priorities.
+On a personal level we all need to maintain a proper balance within our personal lives.
+Our institutions have generous leave policies, and as long as we are taking care of our responsibilities, then we should be able to be present for important family priorities.
 We understand that a healthy home life is critical for workplace success; thus, our personal lives should come first.
 If this environment, with all its flexibilities, cannot meet our personal needs, then it is not the right place for us.

 We are a constant, never ending work in progress.
 Expectations from SBA, our hosts, our clients and the general public will always be changing.
 We will be the work place that we create.
-If we act from self-centeredness, inconsiderateness, or expediency, then we will become the kind of place we have complained about in other jobs.
+If we act from self-centeredness, inconsiderateness, or expediency, then we will become the kind of place we have complained about in other employment experiences.
 On the other hand, if we hold ourselves to a higher standard, communicate openly, honestly and with clarity, then we can truly be something special.
 It is up to us and us only.

 To enhance the economic well-being of Georgians by providing a wide range of educational services for small business owners and aspiring entrepreneurs.

 To be recognized for excellence and championed by clients and stakeholders.

 Be authentic: We value honesty and integrity above all else.
 These values will apply to everyone with whom we interact and to whom we are obliged.
 We aim to earn the respect of our clients and stakeholders and to be known as “trusted advisors.”